laravel-frontend-presets/black-dashboard/readme.md

 Speed up your web development with the Bootstrap 4 Admin Dashboard built for Laravel Framework 9.x and up.

+If you want to get more features, go PRO with [Black Dashboard PRO Laravel](https://www.creative-tim.com/product/black-dashboard-pro-laravel).

 ## Note

 We recommend installing this preset on a project that you are starting from scratch, otherwise your project's design might break.